Grilled Chicken with Strawberry Balsamic Salsa -Easy to Make, Easy to Change

 • While the chicken is marinating, make the salsa: place the chopped strawberries, onions and basil into a bowl and mix them together.
 Stir in the remainder of the balsamic dressing and mix it in.
 Set the salsa aside or place it in the refrigerator.

-• Preheat at medium-high heat.
-Once the grill is hot, add the chicken breasts, reduce to medium heat and cook the chicken for approximately 7 to 8 minutes on each side or until the internal temperature reaches at least 165 degrees.
+• Preheat the grill at medium-high heat.
+Once the grill is hot, add the chicken breasts, reduce the heat to medium, and cook the chicken for approximately 7 to 8 minutes on each side or until the internal temperature reaches at least 165 degrees.

 1 pound boneless chicken breasts